hpe-dev-incubator/hpe-dev-portal/content/blog/massive-parallel-management-with-ilorest-on-linux.md

 Offloading iLOrest processing onto remote servers may be required in secure environments where iLOs are physically disconnected from the network.

 In this case, in-band management requires an operating environment up and running with `sshd` and `ilorest` installed and configured on all the managed nodes.
-This operating environment could be a customized LiveCD booted via the iLO virtual Drive facility as explained in a [previous article](https://developer.hpe.com/blog/in-band-management-with-ilorest-and-a-livecd/).
+This operating environment could be a customized Live-CD booted via the iLO virtual Drive facility as explained in a [previous article](https://developer.hpe.com/blog/in-band-management-with-ilorest-and-a-livecd/).

 The in-band version of our Bios configuration requires one more step compared to the out-of-band method: the copy of the JSON configuration file onto all the managed nodes.
 This operation is simple to perform with the `--copy` and `--dest` clush options dedicated to that purpose.
 Moreover, this copy will not impact the overall process time because the JSON configuration file to transfer is a small ASCII file: